Filipanderssondev/Container_Stack_Deployment_With_Ansible/README.md

 11. [Conclusion](#conclusion)

 ## 1. Introduction<br>
-**Greetings!**
+**Welcome friend!**
-_...and welcome to our project.
-This project is a the first project <a href="https://github.com/rafaelurrutiasilva/Proxmox_on_Nuc/blob/main/Extra/Mermaid/Projects.md">in a series of projects</a> with the end goal of setting up a complete virtualized, automated, and monitored IT-Enviroment as a part of our internship on [The Swedish Meteorological and Hydrological Institute (SMHI)](https://www.smhi.se/en/about-smhi) IT-department at the headquarters in Norrköping.
-The second goal of these projects are also supposed to serve as a set-up guide here on Github for anyone and everyone that wants to follow along! we will link every project to each other aswell._<br>
+_...to our fourth project <a href="https://github.com/rafaelurrutiasilva/Proxmox_on_Nuc/blob/main/Extra/Mermaid/Projects.md">in a series of projects</a> with the end goal of setting up a complete virtualized, automated, and monitored IT-Enviroment as a part of our internship on [The Swedish Meteorological and Hydrological Institute (SMHI)](https://www.smhi.se/en/about-smhi) IT-department at the headquarters in Norrköping.
+The second goal of these projects are also supposed to serve as a set-up guide here on Github for anyone and everyone that wants to replicate what we have done. we will link every project to each other aswell._<br>

 **<a href="https://github.com/Filipanderssondev">Filip Andersson</a> and <a href="https://github.com/JonatanHogild">Jonatan Högild</a>**